 - Safety Promotion

-Purpose: The aim of this survey was to seek feedback from National Aviation Authorities (NAAs) to the Preparatory, Visiting, Reporting phases of the EASA standardisation inspection process.
-The survey was originally drafted in 2015.
-No changes were introduced to the questionnaire in 2016.
+Purpose: The aim of this survey was to seek feedback from National Aviation Authorities (NAAs) to the Preparatory, Visiting and Reporting phases of the EASA standardisation inspection process.
+The survey was originally drafted in 2015 with no changes in 2016 or 2017.

-Stakeholders: The survey targeted Competent Authorities (CAs), which have received a Standardisation Inspection visit between September 2015 and September 2016.
+Stakeholders: The survey targeted Competent Authorities (CAs), which have received a standardisation inspection visit between 01 October 2016 and 30 September 2017.

-Average Satisfaction Rate: The overall result of the survey is good achieving a total average satisfaction rating of 86%.
-The participation rate is 64%.
+Average Satisfaction Rate: The overall result of the survey is good achieving a total average satisfaction rating of 87%.
+The participation rate was 70%.

 - The response rate is good.
 It gives good statistical confidence to the data and input received.

-- The added value provided to NAAs by the Standardisation Inspections is highly appreciated by the respondents (84%);
+- The added value provided to NAAs by the Standardisation Inspections is highly appreciated by the respondents.

 Purpose: To obtain feedback from stakeholders who had received Type Certificates (TC), Supplemental Type Certificates (STC), Major Change Approvals (classified as standard and complex) or European Technical Standard Organisation Authorisation (ETSOA) in 2016, in order to evaluate the process and identify potential areas for improvement.